YellowOnion/steam-runtime-tools/bin/launch-client.md

 will set **FOO** to **bar**, unset **FOCUS** even if the caller has it set, and pass through **FONTS** from the caller.

+If standard input, standard output or standard error is a terminal, then the **TERM** environment variable is passed through by default, as if **--pass-env=TERM** had been used at the beginning of the command line.
+This behaviour can be overridden by other options that affect **TERM**, or disabled with **--inherit-env=TERM**.

 **--env** _VAR=VALUE_
 :   Set environment variable _VAR_ to _VALUE_.
     This is mostly equivalent to using